Welcome to the University of Galway Law Review, a legal journal for the 21st century with a twist.

 Lecturer & Director of Clinical Legal Education

-The 2024 Interview with Chief Justice Donal ODonnell, led by previous Co-Editor-in-Chief, Tom OConnor.
+The 2024 Interview with Chief Justice Donal ODonnell, led by previous Co-Editor-in-Chief, Tom OConnor alongside Dr Shivaun Quinlivan of the UG School of Law.
 The theme of the interview was “Legal Perspectives”, and a variety of issues concerning the Irish legal system were discussed, which included access to justice, human rights issues, European influences, and the impact of AI on the law.